Ingest streaming data into Amazon Elasticsearch Service within the privacy of your VPC with Amazon Kinesis Data Firehose

 Creating security groups

 Start by creating two security groups: one for the Amazon OpenSearch Service VPC endpoint (

 es-sec-grp) and another for the delivery stream (

 kdf-sec-grp).
 Create security groups without any rules first.
 After you have created them, set the inbound and outbound rules.
 The following table summarizes these rules.

-To create an Amazon Elasticsearch Service endpoint in VPC, complete the following steps:
+To create an Amazon OpenSearch Service endpoint in VPC, complete the following steps:

-- On the Amazon Elasticsearch Service console, choose Create a new Domain.
+- On the Amazon OpenSearch Service console, choose Create a new Domain.